 Roasting fresh tomatoes couldn’t be easier.
 We like the sheet pan tomatoes method, which involves just a few easy steps:

-- Roast for 30-35 minutes, or until they begin to turn golden brown on top.
+- Roast in the oven for 30-40 minutes, or until they begin to turn charred on top.

 - Remove from the oven and use in your homemade Roasted Marinara Sauce.